weaveworks-experiments/fleeet/docs/design/modules.md

 with single, versioned piece of configuration when rolling out, so if modules are what you roll out, arguably that structure (and complexity) belongs outside modules.

+**Why can you specify a revision or tag in a module, but not a branch?**

+The purpose of a Module is to define an exact target state for the module.
+If you gave a branch, that would not be exact -- it would imply following the branch HEAD.
+That means the recovery state of your fleet is not well defined, so it is more difficult to roll back, or to audit, past configurations.

+Admittedly, tags are a grey area, since they can be moved.
+Allowing tags is a concession to practicality for people who want to release configurations via e.g., semver tags.
+It's not worth having another layer just to translate a tag into a revision.

 ## Roll out

 Modules have a similar idea of "rollout" to Deployments.
 Unlike Deployments, which create pods to